colour-trouble/score_sci/score_sci/README.md

 ## Usage
 1. Run demo either through `main.py` or `main.ipynb`
     - Note that, if `main.ipynb` is used, you may have to restart your kernel to clear the GPU memory if CUDA memory limit errors are encountered.
+2. Generated samples will be saved under `assets/{scene}_{sampler}` by default